Researched by licensed + unbiased insurance experts. Learn More

 Whatever plan you choose, know that there is no such thing as the “best” insurance plan – it all depends on your financial situation and healthcare needs.
 If you decide to consider non-Marketplace plans, a wider array of plans will be available to you; however, if you shop for individual health insurance outside the Marketplace you may need to reach out to multiple sources in order to be aware of all the options available to you.

-Individual health insurance policies are available off-exchange in every state (but not in the District of Columbia), and these plans may be a good choice for some consumers.
+Individual health insurance policies are available nationwide, and these plans may be a good choice for some consumers.
 In many states, insurance carriers which don’t offer plans on the exchange do offer plans off-exchange.
 Depending on where you live, buying individual health insurance outside of the government Marketplace may be advantageous, as you’ll have access to more plan options this way.

-Know the Differences Between Major Medical Plans (HMO, PPO, EPO, and POS)
+Know the Differences Between Major Medical Networks (HMO, PPO, EPO, and POS)

 Alternative Options: Understanding Other Plan Types